prettier/prettier/docs/rationale.md

 const user = { name: "John Doe", age: 30 };
 ```

-And if you'd like to go multiline again, add in a newline after `{`:
+And if you’d like to go multiline again, add in a newline after `{`:

 <!-- prettier-ignore -->
 ```js